component/split-at-cursor/Readme.md

 ### split(el)

-Split the element at the cursor.
-Returns a document fragment containing the right half of the DOM tree.
+Split the DOM tree of `el` at the cursor.
+Returns a clone of `el` containing the right half of the DOM tree.

 ## Test